colin-gourlay/sundown-sessions/src/content/releases/n/nick-lowe/quiet-please-the-new-best-of-nick-lowe/index.md

 ---
 ## About

-Quiet Please: The New Best of Nick Lowe is a release by Nick Lowe released in 2009.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Half a Boy and Half a Man.
+*Quiet Please: The New Best of Nick Lowe* earns its place in the Sundown Sessions catalogue through “Half a Boy and Half a Man”, a selection that offers a direct route into Nick Lowe's work.

+Heard in the context of the full release, “Half a Boy and Half a Man” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Half a Boy and Half a Man